dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

+Version with opposite map for middle fill

 Turns out it was an easy fix for the numbers not having the right colour while interpolating, I forgot to add its map to interpolate_letter.

 I added another line which follows the original to split up the line into two.
+This makes the letters more interesting rather than being a single line being drawn.

 Letters I don't like: